mbjabalquinto/mbjabalquinto/README.md

 - 👋 Hi, I’m @mbjabalquinto
 - 👀 I’m interested in become a developer.
-- 🌱 I’m currently learning JAVASCRIPT AND TYPESCRIPT.
+- 🌱 I’m currently learning JAVASCRIPT && TYPESCRIPT.
 - 💞️ I’m looking to collaborate on simple JS projects in order to go improving.
 - 📫 How to reach me ...